 By signing this petition, I pledge to act together with others as one human family to acknowledge and resolve the escalating global warming-caused climate destabilization crisis.

-When we reach the required number of petition signatures for each area, we will submit the petition with all signatures to: (1) the Office of the President of the United States and the members of both houses of U.S. Congress, as well as (2) governing bodies of other nations (if and when you provide your nationality is in another country).
-Our priority is to make the case to members of both houses of the U.S. Congress that is the the most urgent place to draw a line between themselves and the Trump White House, in addition to being potentially the most politically defensible.
-This is true insofar as withdrawal from the Paris Climate Agreement abdicates America's role in international leadership on the number one issue of the century, isolating the U.S. in a marginalized triad with Syria and Nicaragua, and in opposition to the overwhelming other 193 nations of the world.
-Simply put, gain nothing by withdrawal except appearing less scientific, rationale, and committed to world peace than North Korea and similar rogue states.
+When we reach the required number of petition signatures for each area, we will submit the petition with all signatures to: (1) the Office of the President of the United States and the members of both houses of U.S. Congress, as well as (2) governing bodies of other nations (if you provide your nationality).
+Our priority is to make the case to members of both houses of the U.S. Congress that this is the most urgent place to draw a line between themselves and the Trump Administration, in addition to being potentially the most politically defensible.
+This is true insofar as withdrawal from the Paris Climate Agreement abdicates America's role in international leadership on the number one issue of the century, isolating the U.S. in a marginalized triad with Syria and Nicaragua, and in opposition to the overwhelming other 193 world nations.
+We gain nothing by withdrawal except appearing less scientific, rational, and committed to world peace than North Korea and similar rogue states.

 ▲ TOP OF PAGE